Byron1z/configure-ad-B1z/README.md

 </p>
 <br />

-<h3>Setup Remote Desktop for non-administrative users on Client-1 </h3>
+<h3>🖥 Setup Remote Desktop for non-administrative users on Client-1 </h3>
 <p>

   Log into Client-1 as **"mydomain.com\jane_admin"** - (It takes time for a Domain User/Admin to log into the PC for the 1st time)